 - Start pouring in the ice water while mixing with your hands.
 Add it 2 tablespoons at a time until the dough is workable.
 Mold it into a large disc, about 1 inch thick.
 Wrap it tightly in plastic and set aside to rest at room temperature for 30 minutes.

-- Prepare a baking sheet with parchment and place the dough disc in the center.
+- Preheat oven to 400º.
+Prepare a baking sheet with parchment and place the dough disc in the center.
 Use your hands to work the dough into a larger circle.
 You may need to flour your hands to prevent sticking.

 - Scoop the berries into the middle of the dough.
 Then carefully fold the dough around the berries.
 If the dough begins to stick, use a floured spatula to lift it.
 Some tearing may occur, but that’s ok!
 Galettes don’t need to be perfect.